oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Testing us required in all stages of technical activity.
 While manual testing may be deemed sufficient when initially developing some software, automated testing is generally a cornerstone of activities to combat technical debt and decay.
 There are many forms of automated testing discussed in software engineering literature, but for the purposes of discussion here it is proably safe to say that _any_ automated testing is better than none at all.

-To be confident of being able to successfully install and use a software system, and automated build and deployment system is extremely valuable.
+To be confident of being able to successfully install and use a software system, an automated build and deployment system is extremely valuable.
 Many modern programming languages have relatively easy-to-use automatic build systems (e.g. NodeJS has `npm`, Python has `pip` and `setuptools`, Ruby has `gem`, etc.).
 Or one might write a shell script to perform the required installation steps.
 A key benefit of an automated install system is that, when combined with automated testing, it allows continuous integration, where tests are run every time a code change is submitted to a code repository.

 ## 5.3 Technical design choices